lizzardie/LtA/README.md

-#FINAL PROJECT PROPOSAL
+# FINAL PROJECT PROPOSAL

 I will be making an interactive website for the DnD camapign, License to Adventure, that I am in.
-I am inspired by the usefulness of online tools like DnD Beyond, digital dice sets, art portfolio websites, and
+I am inspired by the usefulness of online tools like DnD Beyond, digital dice sets, and WorldAnvil.
+I am also inspired by

-###STEPS
+### STEPS

 - Standardize formatting by using an external stylesheet, including borders, size ratios, and naming conventions
 	- need to learn details of what is necessary to include, and in what order